hal-uw/gpu_variability_sc22_artifact/sec4bc_sgemm_nvidia/README.md

 ## Application Overview and Directory Structure

 Our application utilizes SGEMM kernels in NVIDIA's cuBLAS library to perform matrix multiplication on two matrices containing single-precision floats.
+We ran it as a single-GPU application using NVIDIA V100 GPUs and allowed the application to run to completion.

+For compiling and launching PageRank, please see sections [Pre-Requisites](#pre-requisites), [Build Container Image](#build-container-image), and [Run the Application](#run-the-application).
 Below is a breakdown of this directory.
 ```
 ├── gen_data.cpp: generates two input matrices of a size the user specifies
-├── gputimer.h:
+├── gputimer.h: header file to create manual timer for CUDA calls
 ├── Makefile: make binaries for `gen_data.cpp` and `sgemm.cu`
 ├── README.md: contains SGEMM specific instructions on running the application and configuring input size
 ├── sgemm.cu: main application that uses matrices generated from gen-data.cpp as inputs
-├── build-sgemm-nvidia.sh: builds sgemm application for NVIDIA GPUs
-├── run-sgemm-nvidia.sh: runs sgemm application on NVIDIA GPUs
+├── build-sgemm-nvidia.sh: script used by the Dockerfile to build sgemm (can be used to run without docker)
+├── run-sgemm-nvidia.sh: script used by the Dockerfile to run sgemm (can be used to run without docker)
+├── Dockerfile: docker to compile binary and related packages and create a container that can run SGEMM directly
 ```

 ## Adjusting Input Configurations